zer0Kerbal/FieldTrainingFacility/README.md

 ~(KPBS Supported)~ Patch now adds a Field Training Facility to all parts with a science lab.

-This mod is similar with Feild Training Laboratory (and cooperates with FTL), But one thing is different.
+This mod is similar with Field Training Laboratory (and cooperates with FTL), But one thing is different.
 It consumes Time and Electric Charge.

 If you want level 5 kerbalnaut from level 0, You need to train your kerbal for 1 year.
 Becoming level 1 will only need to wait 13 days, But as you know, high level needs more training.